Standard query extensions

 Argument Description

-modifier The maximum modifier to apply when a result matches.
-Items matching the first value in the list get the highest modifier, and those matching the last one get the lowest modifier.
+The maximum modifier to apply when a result matches. items that match the first value in the list get the highest modifier, and those that match the last one get the lowest modifier.

-useFullText Optional.
-If true, query ranking expressions (QRE) will also be output for items matching the field values in full text.
+Optional.
+If true, query ranking expressions (QREs) will also be output for items that match the field values in full text.
 The default value is false.

 $correlateResultSet